danielr0y/thewheel/README.md

 https://marketplace.visualstudio.com/items?itemName=wayou.vscode-todo-highlight

+# FIXME: not sure why but cool brisbane stuff shows up on /events but not /index
+# FIXME: there is no longer any way to see events that have been created without tickets. not sure where we'd even show them.

 #1	file:///Users/daniel/Documents/Daniel/uni/2021SEM1/IAB207/assignment%203/assignment3/wheel/views.py#20
 	TODO: consider deleting these.
 Lets talk about what should be shown on the events page vs index page